 Migraine headaches are somewhat of a medical mystery: After decades of scientific research, doctors still understand very little about the root cause of migraines.
 However, there are several lifestyle factors that appear to contribute to these debilitating headaches.
 For some people, it is a certain food; for others, stress causes their pain.
-According to a new study on sleep and migraine headaches, even a single night of fragmented sleep may be a contributor, potentially causing migraine even days later.
+According to a new study on sleep and migraine headaches, even a single night of fragmented sleep may be a contributor, potentially causing migraines even days later.

 Migraines: More Than Just a Headache